1j01/skele2d/README.md

 npm run install-example
 npm run example
 ```

+This should run the webpack development server for the example, with hot module reloading.
+You can open the example in your browser at http://localhost:8080/ or whatever port it gives you if that's taken.

 Any time you run into an error like `Module not found: Error: Can't resolve 'skele2d'`,
 just run the following in the `example` directory: